Skip to Main Content

 Then, and only then, should you decide if you need to read further and take in-depth notes.
 If not, move on the next text.

 Once you have established what an individual thinks, you’ll need to link it to the bigger picture.
-Develop a checklist to evaluate what you read:
+Do you want to read more?
+If so, why?
+How does this relate to those inital questions you had for the text?

 Authority